spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 We recommend using Actor Throttling with a combination of Unreal's Net Update Frequency, as this will limit the number of actors which are added to the 'ConsiderList' for replication in order to optimize your servers performance.
 Experiment with the limit by setting it high and then lowering over time until you see client latency issues in a realistic game scenario.

 ## Non-Unreal computation
-By default, the GDK uses a single Unreal server-worker type (which is like a mold for a server-worker instance) to handle all server-side computation.
-However, you can set up additional server-worker types that do not use Unreal or the GDK.
+By default, the GDK uses a single Unreal server-worker type to handle all server-side computation.
+(A server-worker type is a server-worker definition.
+It's a mold which SpatialOS uses to spin up the server-worker instances which compute your game at runtime.)

+However, in addition to the out-of-the-box main Unreal server type, you can set up additional server-worker types that do not use Unreal or the GDK.

 You can use these non-Unreal server-worker types to modularize your game’s functionality so you can re-use the functionality across different games.
 For example, you could use a non-Unreal server-worker type written in Python that interacts with a database or other third-party service, such as [Firebase](https://firebase.google.com/) or [PlayFab](https://playfab.com/).